 Setting the ideal monthly rent for your investment properties can feel like a guessing game.
 As much as you might want to set the monthly rent at a price you have in mind, your property and the rental market are the true drivers of how much you can (and should) charge for residents to live in your property.

-How can property investors know the ideal rental rate for each set of apartments they have in their portfolio?
+So, how can property investors know the ideal rental rate for each set of apartments in their portfolio?
 Every property is different, which means every property in your portfolio needs a rental price that works for the specifics of that unit.
-To take the "guessing" out of the pricing game, we, a property management company, can help!
+To take the "guessing" out of the pricing game, our rental management experts are here to help!

-As an expert in apartment management (Seattle area), we have insight into how to determine the right rental prices for your properties!
-It's called a rental analysis, and we'll tell you everything you need to know about how it works and how it benefits a property investor's bottom line!
+Today, we give insights into how to determine the right rental prices for your properties.
+It's called a rental analysis, and we'll tell you everything you need to know about how it works and how it benefits a property investor's bottom line.